 Protocol Guidelines

-Facilitation services are available for eligible foreign visitors arriving or departing on international commercial flights at the following Australian airports: Adelaide, Brisbane, Cairns, Canberra, Darwin, Gold Coast, Hobart, Melbourne, Perth and Sydney.
+Facilitation services are available for eligible foreign visitors arriving or departing on international commercial flights at the following Australian airports: Adelaide, Brisbane, Cairns, Darwin, Gold Coast, Hobart, Melbourne, Perth and Sydney.

 Contents